-The portion of our Website that is accessible to all Site Users (the “General Site”) is designed to provide General Visitors with a range of information concerning (i) the services we offer;(ii) our security engineers and other professionals, and their experience; (iii) employment opportunities; and (v) other materials concerning our company.
-Through our General Site, for example, Users may request or be provided alerts, e-vites, e-announcements and other communications from our marketing teams.
-Our General Site also provides Registered Users with a gateway to the password-protected areas to which they have access.
+The portion of our Website that is accessible to all Site Users (the “General Site”) is designed to provide General Visitors with a range of information concerning (i) the services we offer;(ii) the experience and technical expertise of our security team; (iii) employment opportunities; and (iv) other materials and information concerning ReliaQuest.
+Through our General Site, for example, Users may request to be provided resources, alerts, e-vites, e-announcements and other communications from our marketing teams.

 We collect Personal Information to better tailor the features, performance and support of our products, services, and website and to offer you additional information about our products and services.

 - When you voluntarily provide it to us

 - When you sign up to receive emails or other communications

 - When you contact us offline or submit information to us offline

 - When you provide it through our website

 - From third parties